RoTob123/sugarlove/README.md

-# sugarcoat
+# sugarlove
-An interface to use the SUGAR API with Castle &amp; Love2D
+An interface to use the SUGAR API with Love2D

 [SUGAR](https://trasevol.dog/sugar/) is a retro-inspired, limitation-led C++ game engine!
 It features a minimalist API and a retro graphics infrastructure for making authentic low-resolution games.
-Sugarcoat is an attempt to reproduce most of SUGAR's behavior in [Castle](https://castle.games/) & [Love2D](https://love2d.org/).
+Sugarcoat is an attempt to reproduce most of SUGAR's behavior in [Love2D](https://love2d.org/).

 **[Go to the documentation hub!](/doc/sugar.md#sugar)**